Charter School Growth Fund (Charter Fund Inc)

 -

-Underserved Student Focus: 89% of portfolio students are students of color; 77% are from low-income families.
-CSGF prioritizes leaders committed to serving underserved student populations with limited access to high-quality public education.
+Underserved Student Focus: 89% of portfolio students are students of colour; 77% are from low-income families.
+CSGF prioritises leaders committed to serving underserved student populations with limited access to high-quality public education.

 -

-Financial Sustainability: Organizations must demonstrate commitment to operating on public funding without requiring major ongoing philanthropic support.
+Financial Sustainability: Organisations must demonstrate commitment to operating on public funding without requiring major ongoing philanthropic support.
 66% of portfolio networks maintain 60+ days cash reserves (118-day average).

 -

 Strong Leadership: Proven leadership teams with track records of success.
-Since 2013, CSGF has funded over 140 charter school leaders of color to expand their networks.
-In 2024, 63% of new investments were led by leaders of color, and 46% had female leadership.
+Since 2013, CSGF has funded over 140 charter school leaders of colour to expand their networks.
+Recent investments show 63% led by leaders of colour and 46% with female leadership.

 -